Calculating your financial aid award package

 Expected Family Contribution

 The Expected Family Contribution (EFC) is a measure of a student's and his or her family's financial strength and resources that should be available to help pay for the student's education.
 The EFC is calculated from the information you report on the FAFSA and a formula established by law.
 Your family's income and assets are considered in determining your EFC.
 Your EFC will appear on the Student Aid Report (SAR) you receive after you complete the FAFSA.
-This is not the amount you will be billed by SPC.

 Federal, state and private grants and scholarships are awarded first.
 All funding resources are included as part of a student's financial aid package, including federal and state grants, scholarships, waivers, fellowships, assistantships, certain Veterans benefits, AmeriCorps, Federal Work Study, loan, and any other educational benefits paid to cover expenses because of enrollment.
 Federal Work Study is awarded next, followed by Federal Direct Stafford Loans.
 If it is determined that you do not have financial need, you can still apply for an unsubsidized Federal Stafford Loan or scholarships based on merit.
 In addition, parents can apply for PLUS loans.